iptv-ch/iptv-ch.github.io/README.md

 This repository contains M3U playlist files for Swiss IPTV Providers.
 Here are the files available:

-## Netplus TV SD + HD
+## Netplus TV HD + SD

 **URL: https://iptv-ch.github.io/netplus.m3u**

 Many of the channels available on [Netplus TV partners](https://citycable.ch/tv/chaines-tv/tv-numerique/).<br>
-This will only work on your home network if netplus partners like Citycable is your broadband provider.<br>
+This will only work on your home network if netplus partners like Citycable (old BoisyTV) is your broadband provider.<br>
 This file only lists the HD channels in the case where a channel is available on both HD and non-HD.<br>
 EPG information from http://epg.clientportal.link and http://allfrtv.ga/xmltv.php are included.<br>
 [More information](https://www.regardtv.net/t7600-netplus-iptv-gratuit-free).